Jordan Hallam: Career

 Born in Sheffield, Hallam came through the Academy at Sheffield United to make his senior debut for the "Blades" in a 4–2 victory over Grimsby Town in an EFL Trophy match on 9 November 2016.

 On 24 February 2018, Hallam attended a trial with Norwegian second tier team Viking.
 Approximately two weeks later he agreed to go on loan to Viking until the end of June.
 Viking had the option to sign him permanently after his loan expired, but decided not to do so.

 On 23 November 2018, Hallam joined National League side Chesterfield on a one-month loan deal.
 A day later, he scored on his debut in a 1–1 draw with Eastleigh.

 On 25 January 2019, Hallam joined Scunthorpe United on a free transfer.

 In February 2023, having recently returned from a long-term injury, Hallam joined Ilkeston Town on an initial one-month loan deal alongside teammate Mason O'Malley.
+He was released following Scunthorpe's relegation at the end of the 2022–23 season.

+In October 2023, Hallam joined Northern Premier League Premier Division side Basford United.
+In February 2025, Hallam joined Gainsborough Trinity on an initial one-month loan deal.